tardate/LittleArduinoProjects/ESP8266/YouTubeFootSwitch/README.md

 I'm using the ESP8266 core for Arduino and the Arduino IDE to program the ESP-12 module.
 Programming is done on the [LEAP#540 DIY Dev Board](../ESP12/DIYDevBoard).

-To compile the sources, there are two things required:
+To compile the sources, two things to remember:

-* When compiling `YouTubeControl`, use the `update_index_page.rb` script to regenerate the index page centent if `page_design.html` has been modified (see discussion below for what this is)
+* When compiling `YouTubeControl`, use the `update_index_page.rb` script to regenerate the index page content if `page_design.html` has been modified (see discussion below for what this is)
 * Copy `settings.h.template` to `settings.h` and fill in the WiFi access credentials before compiling (`settings.h` is excluded from the repository and is not shared).

 Uploading the compiled application to the ESP8266 on the programming board: